• About the Program

 How does the Covenant Homeownership Program help homebuyers?

 The Covenant Homeownership Program provides downpayment and closing cost assistance for first-time homebuyers in the form of a loan, secondary to the primary mortgage loan.
 The loan has a 0% interest rate.
 It is paid back on the sale or refinancing of the home.
+The maximum amount of downpayment assistance is 20% of the cost of the home, or $150,000, plus closing costs (if paid by the buyer).

 How do I apply for the Covenant Homeownership Program?

-There is no separate application process for the program.
-Rather, you work with a Commission-trained lender to prequalify for a mortgage loan and establish your eligibility.
-The hotline will connect you with a lender based on your situation, goals and preferences.
+The hotline will help you reach the next step based on your situation, goals and preferences.
 If you are not quite ready for a mortgage, the hotline will connect you with free support and guidance to get on the path to your goal, no matter where you are today.

 What is the Homeownership Hotline?